Orange Arcturus sparkles after sunset

 The arc of the Big Dipper handle extended outward always points to Arcturus.

 Every year at this time, we get questions about three different stars that are flashing different colors.
-One is Capella in the constellation Auriga the Charioteer, which is now in the northeast in mid-evening.
-One is Sirius in the constellation Canis Major the Greater Dog, which is now in the south before dawn.
+One is Arcturus in the constellation Boötes the Herdsman, shining in the west to northwest after sunset.
+Another is Capella in the constellation Auriga the Charioteer, which is now in the northeast in mid-evening.
+And the third is Sirius in the constellation Canis Major the Greater Dog, which is now in the south before dawn.

-And the third is the one shining in the west to northwest after sunset.
-This star is Arcturus in the constellation Bootes the Herdsman.
-It’s flashing colors for the same reason Sirius and Capella are . . . because all three of these stars are bright and, at this time of year, noticeably low in the sky.
+All three appear to be flashing colors for the same reason … all three of these stars are bright and, at this time of year, noticeably low in the sky as seen from Northern Hemisphere locations.
 When you see an object low in the sky, you’re seeing it through a greater thickness of atmosphere than when it’s overhead.
 The atmosphere refracts or splits the stars’ light to cause these stars to flash in the colors of the rainbow.